ungoldman/style.css/readme.md

 @import 'path/to/node_modules/style.css/serif.scss';
 ```

-Sass allows you to override defaults more easily.
+Sass allows you to override defaults more directly.
 Here are the default settings for `style.css`:

 ```scss
 $font-body:         $system-sans !default;